rsethi21/engl273Game/README.md

 Game development tutorial: https://www.youtube.com/watch?v=Q-__8Xw9KTM

 Ideas: could you use NLP to allow users to input text and automatically generate an output from a NPC

+Maybe each script can be a different region of the game itself and can be called by main and take player as argument